 Gingerbread Man Cookie

-Gingerbread Men Cookies are a holiday classic cookie that is as fun to decorate as they are tasty to eat.
+Gingerbread Men Cookies are holiday classic cookies that are as fun to decorate as they are tasty to eat.
 These cut-out cookies may have originated when Queen Elizabeth I held her fancy dinners.
-She actually had her royal gingerbread maker make gingerbread men that represented members of her court.
-Any way you decide to decorate the cookies, be creative and have fun!
+She actually had her royal gingerbread maker make gingerbread men who represented members of her court.
+Whichever way you decorate the cookies, be creative and have fun!
+For an adults-only sippable twist to this classic cookie, check out my Gingerbread Martini!

 Before you can roll out and cut the dough, it does need to chill for at least 4 hours, so plan accordingly.
 There are a few ingredients that are a must when making gingerbread man cookies; ginger, cloves, and molasses.